vargash1/Bitwise-Calculator/README.md

 	bitwiseCalc <flags> <operation> <num>

 	#Flags
-            -n
+      		-f
+                disables spacing every 4 bits in binary output -s
+                disables newline every 64 bits in binary output -n
-                disables colorized output(enabled by default)
+                disables colorized output
             -h
                 outputs usage and exits
+            -g
+                outputs base 10 numbers in grouped form
 ```

-Results will be output in Octal, Decimal, Hexadecimal, and Binary(32, 64, and 128 bit) MSB first.
+Results will be output in Octal, Decimal, Hexadecimal, and Binary(MSB first).

 ###Bit Rotation
-Bit rotation isn't included by default with Ruby(unlike SHR, SHL, e.t.c).It is done using arrays of binary strings; my solution to this is based on the 2 diagrams at the bottom of [this page](https://en.wikipedia.org/wiki/Circular_shift)
+Bit rotation isn't included by default with Ruby(unlike SHR, SHL, e.t.c).It is done using arrays of binary strings; my solution to this is based on the 2 diagrams at the bottom of [this page](https://en.wikipedia.org/wiki/Circular_shift) However, since my program supports up to 256 bit numbers, then it you should carefully use ROL.
+ROL will rotate these numbers with respect to this.
+That means that if you ROL 1 by 1 will become 2^255.
+I will fix this in the next patch but I intend to completely break down this code and start from scratch!

 ###Examples
 Here are some screengrabs that will provide a visual on what you are to expect and some clarification on instructions.